Carl-Hugo/FluentValidation.AspNetCore.Http/README.md

 The only configuration at this time is the scanning strategy.

-1. You can tell the filter to scan all parameters (`ScanAllParams`), which enables you to not worry about parameter order since the filter will always try to validate all of them when it finds an `IValidator<T>` instance that matches its type. **This is the default behavior**.
-1. You can tell the filter to scan parameters until there is no validator found (`ScanUntilNoValidatorFound`).
-This forces you to add your objects to the lefthand side of the delegates.
-This is more optimal but comes with one constraint.
+1. `ScanAllParams` (**default behavior**): The filter scans all parameters.
+For each parameter, it tries to get an `IValidator<T>` instance from the ASP.NET Core container.
+When it finds one, the filter validates the parameter.
+1. `ScanUntilNoValidatorFound`: The filter scans parameters until it does not find a validator for a parameter.
+When that happens, the validation stops.
+   > When using this strategy, you must first add the objects to validate, then add the services or other injected types.